 The Importance of Gutter Maintenance for Flat Roofs

 Flat roofs create unique challenges.
 Pooling, also known as ponding water is a common problem due to lack of drainage, blocked drains, or insufficient sloping.
 Ultimately, it can deteriorate a roof and leave it vulnerable to leaking and loss of structural integrity.
 Excessive moisture can lead to mold and fungus.
 According to the NRCA Roofing Manual: Membrane Roof Systems–2011, “The criterion for judging proper slope for draining is that there be no ponding water on the roof 48 hours after a rain during conditions conducive to drying.”
 Sufficient drainage is the key to maintaining a damage-free roof.
-One way of achieving this is slopping the roof towards the gutters, making sure there are no areas of pooling, and keeping gutters cleaned and maintained.
+One way of achieving this is slopping the roof towards the gutters, making sure there are no areas of pooling, and keeping gutter maintenance on the up & up.

 In addition to the usual cleaning that is required of gutters, these maintenance tips should be conducted at least every six months—more so if there are branches and leaves that hang over the roof.

 - Remove debris from roof as well as gutters and keep tree branches trimmed.
 Spring and fall are usually the recommended times for cleaning.

 - Ensure gutters are doing their job, have no leaks and are properly secured.
 This includes checking for corrosion, loose fittings and damage that has caused them to pull away from the roofing.
 Check for separation along the seams.
 These can usually be resolved by resealing.
 If rust or corrosion has formed, it will need to be replaced.
 Fix any issues as soon as possible to diminish the chances of further damage.